AgileVentures/av-static-website/source/blog_articles/2017-10-10-av-eco-system-review-long-live-agilebot.html.markdown

 and there we go.
 I still really want to remove the unecessary dates from the slack pings, but hopefully I can do that tomorrow and then still have time to do a high level review with Thursday and Friday.
 Then perhaps the performance review next week ...?

 ## Related Videos

 * ["Martin Fowler" Scrum](https://youtu.be/6lpTEsVnK5Y)
 * ["Kent Beck" Scrum](https://youtu.be/vHDRXgGsSiM)

+p.s.
+I threw in a [refactoring ticket](https://github.com/AgileVentures/WebsiteOne/issues/1888) as there's the code could look better, and by the time I got back with my coffee the build passed (thanks cucumber second retry) and I got it merged in to see if we could try it before the next scrum ...